zitongbai/bipedal_control/bipedal_robot_example/README.md

 # How to Implement your own robot

+**The following instructions are out of data.
+It would be updated soon.**

 For implementation of your own robot, here are some steps to follow:

 1. Create a folder under `bipedal_robot_example` to store some ROS packages specific to your robot. (e.g., `bipedal_robot_example/unitree_h1`)